cianclarke/Feedhenry-Sencha-Demo/README.md

 * v1: Boilerplate code - a perfect starting point.
 * v2: Add a simple homepage view class.
 Demo 'scroll: 'vertical||both', iconCls, title, and how the TabPanel works.
 * v3: Add another view, containing a hardcoded list.
 Introduce concept of Store, Model and List.
 * v4: Introduce the cloud, and proxies.
 Connect the list to the feedhenry cloud.
+* v5: Add some list features.
+Style the app with SASS.

 _Pre-presentation tips for eclipse:
 Close unrelated projects (open finished version). hide closed projects. && font size -> 24._